 Ask a Vet

-We'll start this morning as we always do, with the latest casualty figures courtesy of Antiwar.com:
+We'll start today as we always do, with the latest casualty figures from the Warron Terra, courtesy of AntiWar.com:

 We find this morning's Cost of War